Top hotels in Amsterdam

 Cheap Hotels in Amsterdam

 This unique hotel offers simply-furnished rooms aboard a boat in the centre of Amsterdam.
 Amstel Botel is located on the River IJ and includes a bar.
-It has a free 10-minute ferry service to Amsterdam Central Station twice every hour.
-The rooms have either land or views over the River IJ.
+It's located next to the free 10-minute ferry service to Amsterdam Central Station.
+The rooms have either land views or views over the River IJ.
 Each room has a private bathroom and soft duvets.
 A continental and English-style breakfast buffet is served each morning with sausages, eggs and other warm dishes.
 Guests can relax in the bar area and play pool, darts or pinball.
 Amstel Botel also offers free newspapers, a wake-up service and a bike and car-rental service.
 During nice weather guests can enjoy the terrace.

 Ideally located for Amsterdam Arena, Ziggo Dome and Afas Live, the smart easyHotel Amsterdam Arena Boulevard is found in the south-east of the city, close to public transport links to the historic centre and the airport.
 The hotel has a 24-hour reception, and offers free wi-fi, tour and ticket assistance and bike rental.
 Rooms include modern furnishings, air conditioning and TVs.